MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 (Question)
 Why do you both use slayer machine?
 (Steve)
-Sarasota taproot moment.
+Sarasota Taproot moment.

-Bold bean had a slayer, [slayer was] having a moment then
+Bold Bean had a slayer, [slayer was] having a moment then;
-did not have money for it, so did not do it
+did not have money for it, so did not do it.

 Fully utilize slayer machine, way finer 45 to 60 second shot times
-would probably not get a steam
+would probably not get a steam.

-We weigh our dose
+We weigh our dose.
-we weigh our yeild and use something for timing
+we weigh our yeild and use something for timing.

 But it can be daunting when prepping milk and talking to people
-steam being able to volumetric and shot timers
+steam being able to volumetric and shot timers [could help?].

 (Andrew)
 Address - previous jobs, had machine that would break down
-had a friend who designed the machine
+had a friend who designed the machine.

 Had a friend who had slayer steam and he worked with it
-digital display used to break down a lot
+digital display used to break down a lot.

 (question)
 Thoughts on coffee as an art vs commodity?
 (Steve)
 Now and then bar in nashvile (omakase coffee bar)

-Not sure how to make financially viable
+Not sure how to make financially viable.

 (Question for someone to journal about)
 What have you learned about yourself Steven and Andrew?

 (Steve)
-Betterhelp online therapy [here] at zapcat
+Betterhelp online therapy [here] at Zapcat!

-Learning not to be completely vulnerable and wrap my ego in zapcat
+Learning not to be completely vulnerable and wrap my ego in Zapcat.
-some people [at zapcat]  are on ego journeys trying to kill their ego
+Some people [at Zapcat]  are on ego journeys trying to kill their ego.

 The first time someone with a good pallete came in and value[d] [my coffee lineup/choice]
-and then when Nate came in and did not like it [broke his hart]
+and then when Nate came in and did not like it [broke his hart].

 Steve loves Zapcat
 coffee is super weird

-[Nate] came back and did not like it
+[Nate] came back and did not like it.
-made another thing - oh nate [will] get this! [and he enjoyed]
+Made another thing - "oh Nate [will] get this!" [and he enjoyed]

-The business is not everything about me - really easy for every shot of espresso to be this is not you
+[Remember:] The business is not everything about me - really easy for every shot of espresso to be [everything about you, but] [the shot of espresso] is not you
-hyper focus on what you like, that is fine
+hyper focus on what you like, that is fine. [good enough]

-Having a community that is so invested
+[Feels good] having a community that is so invested.
 (Steve feels better after talking)

 (Andrew)
 Andrew talks about transparency
 taking risks, and thats the only way you can get somewhere.

-Always feel unworthy and have to deal with imposter syndrome
+Always feel unworthy and have to deal with imposter syndrome.
-but hey, "I feel that way" - keep moving forward
+But hey, "I feel that way" - keep moving forward.

-Overcoming imposter syndrome, I work at all the time
+Overcoming imposter syndrome, I work at all the time.

-Drip coffee with milk, we give him a lot of samples and today he got the coffee black
+Drip coffee with milk, we give him a lot of samples and today he [a regular] got the coffee black.
-talking to people.
-I love to give samples out
+Talking to people.
+I love to give samples out.

-No laptop bar
+No laptop bar,
-bar is reserved
+bar is reserved.

 (Steve)
 Weird Zapcat thing
-celebrity couple names
+celebrity couple names.

 Milkbar in New York [could not get friends to go to try it for him]
 needed an approachable cereal milk latee

 Trevor [one of his regulars] has changed and wants funky coffee now
-force people to bonus situations
+[Steve tries to] force people to bonus situations.

 "Help people have their coffee moment"